BuonHobo/tesi-triennale/Content/The experiment.md

 MakespanPlanner generates many collisions because it tries to increase parallelism.
 Planner is not aware of collisions, so it blindly generates a great deal of them.
 RiskAssessmentPlanner allows foam collisions, which are the safest, but it manages to strongly avoid collisions with wood, and has almost no collisions with metal.
-RiskPlanner allows foam collisions and it managed to have exactly zero collisions of metal and wood cubes.
+RiskPlanner allows foam collisions, and it managed to have exactly zero collisions of metal and wood cubes.

 Now that we have this useful information about collision, we can plot this against makespan to see a different perspective on the safety-efficiency trade off.

 ![[Resources/graphs/all_data5.csv/collisionscore_makespan_shared.png]]
-The collision score used in the y axis is calculated by taking a weighted sum of the collisions from each run, according to how dangerous a given collision is.
+The collision score used in the y-axis is calculated by taking a weighted sum of the collisions from each run, according to how dangerous a given collision is.
 We can easily see how RiskAssessmentPlanner is still consistently the best one at finding tradeoffs between risk and efficiency.
-It ensures a low amount of collisions and they're mostly foam collisions, which are the safest ones.
+It ensures a low amount of collisions, and they're mostly foam collisions, which are the safest ones.

 It could be argued that, in a real life scenario, the RiskAssessmentPlanner schedules would execute faster than the MakespanPlanner ones.
-The reason being that the dramatically lower amount of collisions would translate to a much lower amount of safety stops, which are the main cause of HRC slow downs.
+The reason being that the dramatically lower amount of collisions would translate to a much lower amount of safety stops, which are the main cause of HRC slow-downs.
 This means that risk aware planning is not only a great way to improve safety in the HRC working environment, but it can also be the best way to improve efficiency as well.

 It is clear how a greater amount of freedom results in better plans at the cost of higher planning time, which is then paid back with potentially more efficient plans.

-It can also be noted how the planners struggle a bit to avoid collisions with an unexperienced human.
-This could be due to the fact that, in these simulations, the unexperienced human takes longer to accomplish tasks and the robot is not able to wait for it to finish, so it could get in the way.
+It can also be noted how the planners struggle a bit to avoid collisions with an inexperienced human.
+This could be due to the fact that, in these simulations, the inexperienced human takes longer to accomplish tasks and the robot is not able to wait for it to finish, so it could get in the way.

-These results are also a testament of how powerful fine-tuning can be when looking for better plans
+These results are also a testament of how powerful fine-tuning can be when looking for better plans, as three different datasets were collected with different parameters before this one.
+They generally showed the same properties, but fine-tuning allowed us to decrease the number of collisions.
+Even better results would probably be achieved with more fine-grained data and refined parameters.